Ready to get as much as $6,728 . . .

-The Earned Income Tax Credit, EITC or EIC, is a benefit for working people with low to moderate income.
-To qualify, you must meet certain requirements and file a tax return, even if you do not owe any tax or are not required to file.
+The Earned Income Tax Credit (EITC) is a benefit for working people with low to moderate income.
+To qualify, you must meet certain requirements and file a tax return even if you do not owe any tax or are not required to file.
 EITC reduces the amount of tax you owe and may give you a refund.
 Determine if you’re eligible by using the IRS EITC Assistant tool.

-Earned income and adjusted gross income (AGI) must each be less than:
+Earned income and AGI (adjusted gross income) must each be less than:

 Enacted on December 18, 2015.
 The PATH Act contains several changes to the tax law that affect individuals, families, businesses and help safeguard against tax fraud.

 Possible Refund Delay for Some Early Filers:

 The PATH Act mandates that the IRS not issue a refund on tax returns claiming the Earned Income Tax Credit or Additional Child Tax Credit until Feb.
 15. The additional time helps the IRS stop fraudulent refunds from being issued to identity thieves and fraudulent claims with fabricated wages and withholdings.

 More information about this law is available on this information page.

 Employers can Take Advantage of Expanded Work Opportunity Tax Credit:

 The Work Opportunity Tax Credit (WOTC) is a credit available to employers for hiring individuals from certain target groups who have consistently faced significant barriers to employment.
 The PATH Act retroactively extended the WOTC for nine categories of workers hired on or after Jan.
 1, 2015.
 It also added a tenth category for long-term unemployment recipients hired on or after Jan.
 1, 2016.